 Here you can explore the customs and traditions of Christmas in the past by looking at films that date from the 1930s to the 1960s.
 The films show us how Christmas was celebrated in Scotland, especially by children and their families.
-Take a look at the toys children played with and think about the technology used to make them.
+Take a look at the toys children played with and think about the technology and materials used to make them.

 CHRISTMAS (1937)Christmas 1937

 This film was made by Frank Marshall (born 1896, died 1979) who was a well-known Scottish amateur filmmaker.
 Marshall did not start making films until he was around thirty-six, a few years after his children were born.
 This film features his children Muriel and Nairn.
 It is a story about a sister and a brother who wish for presents from Santa and attend a luxurious Christmas party, full of fun, games and food!